Modes: SPA, MPA, SSG, SSR, CSR

 possibly more (Bun, Service Workers…).

-is not available everywhere), but as soon as this API is more stable and featureful as Node’s Readable
+available everywhere), but as soon as this API is more stable and featureful as

-, Gracile internals will adopt it for streamlining its rendering phase.
+Node’s Readable, Gracile internals will adopt it for streamlining its

 Static assets (JS, CSS, pre-rendered pages…)